 Artist: Autumn Ramsey

-Ramsey has built past exhibitions around themes that address the construction of social identity and difference, and specifically the cultural inclination to look at the surface of things, often without consideration for what lies beyond what is immediately seen.
-Her work plays with logic in a way that supports communicative language while also deeply subverting it.
-In both scenarios she asks viewers to follow seemingly innocuous, even ridiculous signs into a realm of circumstances that challenge common beliefs and examine bias, and in the process, she reveals the deeper character of her practice.
+Autumn Ramsey’s practice addresses the construction of social identity and difference – specifically the cultural inclination to often look at the surface of things without consideration for what lies beyond that which is immediately seen.
+Her work plays with logic in ways that supports communicative language while also deeply subverting it.
+In both scenarios, she asks viewers to follow seemingly innocuous, even ridiculous signs into a realm of circumstances that challenge common beliefs and examine bias.
+In the process, she reveals the deeper character of her practice.

 Ramsey’s work has consistently addressed cultural and psychological issues in a personal language that is often framed by art historical and mythological analogies.
 This exhibition continues that query and may be seen as addressing both an attentiveness to the temporal body and the illusion and allure of control.

 For example, Garden, 2019, addresses life’s metaphor as an abundance of natural beauty and diversity, a complex system of interconnected elements and perceptions that is by its nature unwieldy and beyond control.
 The unmarked but discernable serpentine form in the center of the painting suggests a physical manifestation or break with this whole but Ramsey leaves the identification of that form or forms open to interpretation by the viewer.